TheVikta/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists
 The script lists files including hidden ones in the long format beginning with the pwd, then the parent directory and finally the /boot/ directory

+12-file_type
+The script displays the file type of iamafile at the root of the /tmp/ directory